Alfred L. Nuttall, Ph.D., Director

 Frederick (Erick) J. Gallun, Ph.D.

-- Associate Professor, Department of Otolaryngology-Head and Neck Surgery
+- Professor, Department of Otolaryngology-Head and Neck Surgery

 - Faculty Member, Neuroscience Graduate Program

-Frederick J. Gallun, Ph.D. received his undergraduate degree from Reed College in 1993 and his PhD from UC Berkeley in 2003, both in cognitive psychology.
+Frederick J. Gallun, Ph.D. received his undergraduate degree from Reed College in 1993 and his Ph.D. from UC Berkeley in 2003, both in cognitive psychology.
 From 2003-2006, Gallun conducted an NIH-funded postdoctoral fellowship in Communication Disorders at Boston University.
-In 2006, he joined the VA RR&D National Center for Rehabilitative Auditory Research, and turned his attention to the auditory processing problems of Veterans.
-In 2019 he joined the faculty of the Oregon Hearing Research Center, while maintaining a joint appointment with the NCRAR as the Chair of the Mentoring Core.
-He currently serves as the Chair of the Psychological and Physiological Acoustics Technical Committee of the Acoustical Society of America, Editor-in-Chief for Hearing at the Journal of Speech, Language, and Hearing Research, and starting in 2020 will serve on the Board of Directors for the American Auditory Society.
+In 2006, he joined the VA RR&D National Center for Rehabilitative Auditory Research and turned his attention to the auditory processing problems of Veterans.
+In 2019, he joined the faculty of the Oregon Hearing Research Center and maintained a joint appointment with the NCRAR.
+He currently serves as the Chair of the American Speech-Language-Hearing Association Journals Board.

 Summary of current research

-Exposure to high-energy explosions (“blasts”) and aging can both increase the risk of having trouble doing complicated listening tasks even when the ability to do simple auditory detection tasks is preserved.
+Exposure to high-energy explosions (“blasts”), concussions and aging can all increase the risk of having trouble doing complicated listening tasks even when the ability to do simple auditory detection tasks is preserved.
 These findings have come out of studies conducted in Dr. Gallun’s lab that focus on the ability of listeners to perform complex listening tasks representative of the activities that comprise real world listening behavior.

-Dr. Gallun and his colleagues are working to develop new ways to assess the ability to do complex auditory tasks.
-Tasks on which they are focused include such things as the ability to listen to one of several people speaking at the same time.
-Participants range in age from 18 to 89 and have hearing that varies from very good to moderately poor.
-Some participants have been near explosions during their military career, or have suffered blows to the head.
+Dr. Gallun and his colleagues are working to develop new ways to assess the ability to do complex auditory tasks and develop tools to improve or retrain those abilities.
+Tasks on which they are focused include the ability to listen to one of several people speaking at the same time.
+Participants range in age from 18-89 and have hearing that varies from very good to moderately poor.
+Some participants have been near explosions during their military career or have suffered blows to the head.
 Some of them have no complaints about their ability to hear and understand speech, while others find listening in noisy environments to be very difficult.

 - Gallun, F.J., Jakien, K.M.
 (2019) “The ability to allocate attentional resources to a memory task predicts speech-on-speech masking for older listeners” Proceedings of the International Congress on Acoustics, Germany, September 2019 http://pub.dega-akustik.de/ICA2019/data/articles/000007.pdf